bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 ------------

 |axon-ivy| provides a basic :ref:`Workflow API REST Service
 <mobile-workflow-api>`.
-It can be used to enable remote systems to request
+You can use it to enable remote systems to request
 information about tasks of a user etc.